ranguli/zendoom/README.md

 It accomplishes this by doing the following:

+- One binary for client and server (use `-dedicated`) to start a server.
 - Remove DOOM II, Strife, Heretic, and Hexen support
 - Remove Windows/macOS/BSD support (Linux only).
   - Removes packaging support for Win32 and macOS